-This resource is an offering from Vanderbilt Divinity Library http://lectionary.library.vanderbilt.edu.
-New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
+This resource is an offering from The Vanderbilt Divinity Library at: http://lectionary.library.vanderbilt.edu.
+New Revised Standard Version, Updated Edition.
+Copyright © 2021 National Council of Churches of Christ in the United States of America.
 Used by permission.
-All rights reserved.
+All rights reserved worldwide.
 Revised Common Lectionary Daily Readings copyright © Consultation on Common Texts admin.
 Augsburg Fortress.
-Reproduced permission.
+Reproduced by permission.

-Isaiah 25:6-9 On this mountain the LORD of hosts will make for all peoples a feast of rich food, a feast of well-aged wines, of rich food filled with marrow, of well-aged wines strained clear.
-And he will destroy on this mountain the shroud that is cast over all peoples, the sheet that is spread over all nations; he will swallow up death forever.
-Then the Lord GOD will wipe away the tears from all faces, and the disgrace of his people he will take away from all the earth, for the LORD has spoken.
-It will be said on that day, Lo, this is our God; we have waited for him, so that he might save us.
-This is the LORD for whom we have waited; let us be glad and rejoice in his salvation.
+Isaiah 25:6-9 On this mountain the Lord of hosts will make for all peoples a feast of rich food, a feast of well-aged wines, of rich food filled with marrow, of well-aged wines strained clear.
+And he will destroy on this mountain the shroud that is cast over all peoples, the covering that is spread over all nations; he will swallow up death forever.
+Then the Lord God will wipe away the tears from all faces, and the disgrace of his people he will take away from all the earth, for the Lord has spoken.
+It will be said on that day, "See, this is our God; we have waited for him, so that he might save us.
+This is the Lord for whom we have waited; let us be glad and rejoice in his salvation."

 Psalm 114 When Israel went out from Egypt, the house of Jacob from a people of strange language, Judah became God's sanctuary, Israel his dominion.
 The sea looked and fled; Jordan turned back.
 The mountains skipped like rams, the hills like lambs.
 Why is it, O sea, that you flee?
 O Jordan, that you turn back?
 O mountains, that you skip like rams?
 O hills, like lambs?
-Tremble, O earth, at the presence of the LORD, at the presence of the God of Jacob, who turns the rock into a pool of water, the flint into a spring of water.
+Tremble, O earth, at the presence of the Lord, at the presence of the God of Jacob, who turns the rock into a pool of water, the flint into a spring of water.

-1 Corinthians 5:6b-8 Do you not know that a little yeast leavens the whole batch of dough?
-Clean out the old yeast so that you may be a new batch, as you really are unleavened.
+1 Corinthians 5:6b-8 Do you not know that a little yeast leavens all of the dough?
+Clean out the old yeast so that you may be a new batch of dough, as you really are unleavened.
 For our paschal lamb, Christ, has been sacrificed.
 Therefore, let us celebrate the festival, not with the old yeast, the yeast of malice and evil, but with the unleavened bread of sincerity and truth.